netdata/netdata/docs/netdata-agent/sizing-netdata-agents/bandwidth-requirements.md

 This is not a constant stream of information.
 Netdata Agents update Netdata Cloud only about status changes on all the above (e.g., an alert being triggered, or a metric stopped being collected).
 So, there is an initial handshake and exchange of information when Netdata starts, and then there only updates when required.

-Of course, when you view Netdata Cloud dashboards that need to query the database a Netdata agent maintains, this query is forwarded to an agent that can satisfy it.
+Of course, when you view Netdata Cloud dashboards that need to query the database a Netdata Agent maintains, this query is forwarded to an Agent that can satisfy it.
 This means that Netdata Cloud receives metric samples only when a user is accessing a dashboard and the samples transferred are usually aggregations to allow rendering the dashboards.